paulgreg/roomba_pilot/README.md

 # Piloting a Roomba with an Arduino #

+Watch a (video of what source code is doing here)[https://www.youtube.com/watch?v=7rpqySur7gI].

 ## What you need ##

 - A roomba with a serial port (mine is the 555 model),